behas/bitcoingraph/README.md

     python setup.py install

-# Usage
+## OS-specifics

+Running bitcoingraph on a Mac requires coreutils to be installed

+    homebrew install coreutils

+# Boostrapping the underlying graph database (Neo4J)

+bitcoingraph stores Bitcoin transactions as directed labelled graph in a Neo4J graph database instance.
+This database can be bootstrapped by loading an initial blockchain dump, performing entity computation over the entire dump and ingesting it into a running Neo4J instance.

+## Creating transaction dump from blockchain

+Bitcoingraph provides the `bcgraph-export` tool for exporting transactions in a given block range from the blockchain.
+The following command exports all transactions contained in block range 0 to 1000 using Neo4Js header format and separate CSV header files:

+    bcgraph-export 0 1000 -u your_rpcuser -p your_rpcpass

+## Computing entities over dump

+## Ingesting dump into Neo4J

 ## Export blockchain to CSV

 Bitcoin graph provides the `bcgraph-export` tool for exporting transactions in a given block range from the blockchain.
-The following command exports all transactions contained in block range 0 to 1000.
+The following command exports all transactions contained in block range 0 to 10000.

-    bcgraph-export 0 1000 -u your_rpcuser -p your_rpcpass
+    bcgraph-export 0 1000 -n -u your_rpcuser -p your_rpcpass

-Furthermore, the `-n` option can be used to write the CSV headers in Neo4J's input format.
+The `-n` option indicates that CSV headers should be in Neo4J's input format.

 The following files are generated in a directory called `block_0_1000`: